What Are the Stages of Business Process Management?

-Business process management, or BPM, is a systematic approach to improving the efficiency and effectiveness of processes within an organization to achieve specific or improved business goals.
-To be effective, BPM must be tailored to the needs of an organization and the industry in which it operates.
+Business process management, or BPM, is a systematic approach to improving the efficiency and effectiveness of business processes within an organization to achieve specific or improved business goals.
+There are different types of BPM, and to be effective, they must be tailored to the needs of an organization and the industry in which it operates.

-However, there are clear stages all businesses should go through when implementing business process management that help guide the organization through its operations.
+However, there are clear stages, also known as the BPM lifecycle, all businesses should go through when implementing business process management.
+Following the protocol will help guide the organization through its operations.

 What is the Business Process Management Lifecycle?

-The BPM lifecycle comprises five phases: process design, modeling, execution, monitoring, and optimization.
-Each phase of the lifecycle builds on the previous one, and the result is an efficient and effective business process that meets the needs of the business.
+The BPM lifecycle is comprised of five phases (aka stages): process design, modeling, execution, monitoring, and optimization.
+Each phase of the lifecycle builds on the previous one, and the result is an efficient and effective business process management system that meets the needs of the business.
 By following the BPM lifecycle, organizations can ensure that their business processes are continuously improved and aligned with their strategic goals.

 The Five Stages of Business Process Management